pyca/cryptography/docs/hazmat/primitives/key-derivation-functions.rst

     It consists of two distinct phases "Extract" and "Expand".
-The "Extract" stage takes a low-entropy key and extracts from it a fixed size psuedorandom key.
-The "Expand" stage derives a large key of a user determined size from the psuedorandom key.
+The "Extract" stage takes a low-entropy key and extracts from it a fixed size pseudorandom key.
+The "Expand" stage derives a large key of a user determined size from the pseudorandom key.

     :param algorithm: An instance of a
         :class:`~cryptography.hazmat.primitives.interfaces.HashAlgorithm`